|

 clearly evident in his custom two wheelers.

-"Fan Dancer," originally a stock '76 750 Honda, received the
+"Fan Dancer," originally a stock '76 750 Honda, received the first stage

-the engine and electrical works.
-The next step to follow was stripping
+and electrical works.
+The next step to follow was stripping the engine

-and Brown's Plating for chrome and gold plating.
+Brown's Plating for chrome and gold plating.

 Tom Summers and Mark Swanberg commenced working on what in the beginning